Tech-at-DU/Tweet-Generator/P04-Flask-Web-App/README.md

 ```bash
 $ git subtree push --prefix Code heroku master
 ```
+-->

 Now all your hard work is viewable, on the internet, all the time, for anyone!
 Rejoice!

+Once your deployment is up and running, be sure to install the [Render CLI](https://render.com/docs/cli) for use in this class and others.

 ## It's Not Working and I Don't Know Why

 You may run into errors along the way.
 It doesn't always work smoothly the first time.

 That's fine, no problem.
-Stay calm, read the error message, and [check your Heroku logs](https://devcenter.heroku.com/articles/getting-started-with-python#view-logs).
+Stay calm, read the error message, and [check your Render logs](https://render.com/docs/logging).

 Google error messages.
 Ask for help.
 We're going to get through this.

 Some issues to be aware of:

-- Heroku expects you to use [virtualenv](https://docs.python.org/3/library/venv.html) to manage dependencies with virtual environments
+- Render expects you to use [virtualenv](https://docs.python.org/3/library/venv.html) to manage dependencies with virtual environments
-- Heroku prefers that you use the [Gunicorn HTTP server](http://gunicorn.org/)
+- Render prefers that you use the [Gunicorn HTTP server](http://gunicorn.org/) &mdash; did you run `pip install gunicorn` in an active virtual environment, as instructed in the above steps?
 - When you use Gunicorn locally, your Python errors will be "swallowed" (i.e. not displayed in the error page or server log).
 This [StackOverflow post](http://stackoverflow.com/questions/8950674/debugging-a-flask-app-running-in-gunicorn) covers the issue well, and how to ensure that you can still see errors in development.

 ## Where to Go From Here